netscale-technologies/netcomp_rcp_doc/doc/views.md

-uid|string|If provided, returns a single object info status|string|Filter on status ("active" or "inactive") office_uid|string|Filter on this fts|string|Filter on records having this string or substrig in name, surname, npi or login cursor|string|Use las cursor to paginate size|integer|default 10
+uid|string|If provided, returns a single object info status|string|Filter on status ("active" or "inactive") office_uid|string|Filter on this organization_uid|string|Filter on this fts|string|Filter on records having this string or substrig in name, surname, npi, login, email, phone cursor|string|Use las cursor to paginate size|integer|default 10
 Following fields are returned: